GuillaumeDIDIER/Ars-Magica-Characters/Magi/Matilde, the Folk Witch/Matilde, the Witch+60.md

 **Artemisia of Virtue**
 Magic Lore Laboratory Total 21
-This infused herb grants the owner the Chtonic Magic Virtue for 1 years (the herb contains 5 pawn of Perdo).
+This infused herb grants the owner the Chtonic Magic Virtue for 1 years (the herb contains 5 pawn of Perdo) but the owner also gain the Witch Marks Flaw while she benefit from the Artemisia.
 If the owner have other supernatural powers and he incorporates a knowingly blasphemous action in his magic, he gains a +6 bonus to the roll and he may optionally incorporate Casting Items to also add their Shape & Material bonuses (up to his Folk Witch Magic Theory score if any).

 ## Theriac Formulas